Compressor Types and Applications

 Feb 16 / Max Porcelli

-• Do you need to glue tracks together?
+• Is it to seamlessly glue tracks together?

-• Do you need to tame peaks and transients?
+• Or perhaps to tame sharp peaks and transients?

 Compressor Types